bnaveenkr/rango/README.md

 # rango
-Rango is a raytracer written in golang.
+Rango is a very simple raytracer written in golang.
+This is an attempt to learn go.